Arul Shankar

-Arul Shankar is an Indian mathematician at the University of Toronto specialising in number theory; more specifically, arithmetic statistics.
+Arul Shankar is an Indian mathematician at the University of Toronto specializing in number theory, particularly arithmetic statistics.

+Education

 He received his B.Sc. (honours) in mathematics and computer science from Chennai Mathematical Institute in 2007.
 He obtained his PhD from Princeton University in 2012 under Manjul Bhargava.
-Shankar is known for his work, with Bhargava, establishing unconditionally that the average rank of elliptic curves is bounded when ordered by naive height by $1.5$ and $1.17$ respectively.
+Shankar is known for his work, with Bhargava, establishing unconditionally that the average rank of elliptic curves is bounded when ordered by naive height by $1.5$ and $1.17$ respectively, thus proving the Birch and Swinnerton-Dyer conjecture for a positive proportion of elliptic curves.

 In 2018 he was awarded a Sloan Research Fellowship, one of the most prestigious early career research fellowships available to mathematicians.